nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

-It all started in December last year before going on North East trip I had applied to 20 companies for Software engineering internships.
-Twelve companies sent me that same <a href="www.greenhouse.io" target="_blank">Greenhouse</a> rejection template, three companies said their summer internship positions are full and I got shortlisted for five companies.
+It all started in December last year before going on North East trip I had applied to 20+ companies for Software engineering internships.
+Twelve companies sent me that same <a href="https://www.greenhouse.io" target="_blank">Greenhouse</a> rejection template, three companies said their summer internship positions are full and I got shortlisted for five companies.

-I had already started my internship at <a href="www.codechef.com" target="_blank">CodeChef</a> (Jan'16 - April'16), my daily schedule is 8 - 4 PM college and then 4:30 - 9,10 at CodeChef.
+I had already started my internship at <a href="https://www.codechef.com" target="_blank">CodeChef</a> (Jan'16 - April'16), my daily schedule is 8 - 4 PM college and then 4:30 - 9,10 at CodeChef.
 I reach home by 11-11:30, so I used to sleep late and bunk lecture to prepare for the interviews.
-I'll write about the study plans, books and resume tips someday later, today I'll only write about the interview process.
+I'll write about the study plans, books and resume tips someday later, Let's discuss about the interview process today.

 # Mozilla

-I applied to [Mozilla](https://www.mozilla.org/en-US) through [career website](https://careers.mozilla.org/) for multiple internship position in many places.
+I applied to <a href="https://www.mozilla.org/en-US" target="_blank"></a> through <a href="https://careers.mozilla.org/" target="_blank">career website</a> for multiple internship position in many places.
 I got shortlisted for Developer Tools (Device Simulation) and Engineering Build Productivity intern positions in Paris and Mountain View respectively.
-For both positions first round was on [Hackerrank](www.hackerrank.com).
+For both positions first round was on <a href="https://www.hackerrank.com" target="_blank">Hackerrank</a>.
  - There were 4 - 5 multiple choice questions and two coding problems.
  - For each MCQs you need to give explanation also.
  - Questions were very easy.